Basez/Agnostik-Engine/README.md

 # About Agnostik-Engine
 Agnostik is a platform agnostic stateless renderer which I made for my specialization project during the 3rd year of my study.
 It currently runs on Windows and Linux, using DirectX and OpenGL respectively.
-I am planning to port it to PS4 and Vulkan in the future.
+I am planning to port it to the PS4 and Vulkan in the future.

 It is currently still in development but you can follow my progress here :)